 Today is National New England Clam Chowder Day, but any day is a good day to celebrate this bowl of creamy goodness.
 When the temperature in Los Angeles rose above 80 degrees in the middle of January there was one thing to do: head to the beach, but not just any beach, Santa Barbara beach.
 This small beach town is the perfect getaway for Angelenos.
-The pace is laid back, the air is clean, the drive is beautiful and eating a bowl of clam chowder is a must.
+Santa Barbara is laid back, the air is cleaner, the drive is beautiful and enjoying a bowl of clam chowder is a must.

-The sourdough bread is partially sliced and accompanied by packages of salted butter.
+After you sit down and order, you'll be treated to a basket of freshly sliced sourdough bread.
 The bread is sour, but not overpowering.
 The crust is crunchy and the inside is sponge like, which holds up well to dunks in the chowder.

 New England Clam Chowder